chebpy/chebpy/README.rst

-Chebfun is capable of handling certain classes of point-discontinuity.
+Chebfun is capable of handling certain instances of nonsmoothness.
-Here for instance we compute the pointwise maximum of two functions for which the resulting function is 'piecewise-smooth', being defined as the concatenation of twelve individual smooth pieces.
-The breakpoints have been automatically determined by solving the appropriate root-finding problem.
+For example, here we compute the pointwise maximum of two functions for which the resulting function is 'piecewise-smooth', being defined as the concatenation of twelve individual smooth pieces.
+The breakpoints have been automatically determined by solving the correpsonding root-finding problem.

 .. code:: python